IBM®

 "We can take an image of the molecular orbitals before and after bond formation," explains Jascha Repp, who carried out the experiment, "and thus directly see the changes in shape, energetic position, and occupation of the orbitals upon bond formation.
 One can take the complex apart again, attach the gold atom in a different position, and have a look at the new orbitals."

-Gerhard Meyer, who leads the STM-related efforts at IBM's Zurich Research Laboratory, says, "In this way, one can — of course, within the general limitations of chemistry — engineer the orbital structure of molecules, and create different kinds of contacts between, in our case, a gold atom and a pentacene molecule."
+Gerhard Meyer, who leads the STM-related efforts at IBM Research - Zurich, says, "In this way, one can — of course, within the general limitations of chemistry — engineer the orbital structure of molecules, and create different kinds of contacts between, in our case, a gold atom and a pentacene molecule."

 With the unbroken trend to ever smaller building blocks in future electronics, the amount of control in terms of precise geometry and even of the phase of the electronic wavefunctions, will become a crucial issue.
 "Eventually chip dimensions might become so small that interference effects will become important," explains Rolf Allenspach, who manages Zurich's research efforts related to the physics of nanoscale systems, "so one needs to understand and exploit such effects."